Nishanthan15me104/depression_prediction/Readme.md

 - **Python:** The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
     - **Pandas Library:** This was used to analyze the data.
-    - **Scikit-learn**Leveraged  for streamlined ML workflows, encompassing data preprocessing, model training, hyperparameter tuning, and performance evaluation.
+    - **Scikit-learn:**Leveraged  for streamlined ML workflows, encompassing data preprocessing, model training, hyperparameter tuning, and performance evaluation.
-    - **Optuna** Optimized Machine learning model hyperparameters with Optuna for enhanced classification performance in a streamlined Scikit-learn pipeline.
+    - **Optuna:** Optimized Machine learning model hyperparameters with Optuna for enhanced classification performance in a streamlined Scikit-learn pipeline.
     - **Matplotlib Library:** I visualized the data.
     - **Seaborn Library:** Helped me create more advanced visuals.
 - **Jupyter Notebooks:** The tool I used to run my Python scripts which let me easily include my notes and analysis.